School of Social and Political Science

 Background

 I am particularly interested in public sector and civil society data economies, and the strategies developed by community organisations to document, measure, evidence, and finance charitable activities.
 This has also led me to examine changing understandings of ‘the public good’ in historical and cross-cultural contexts.
-In previous research projects, I have studied activist cultures in Hungarian community centres, practices of public space co-design, and advocacy around climatic and seasonal mental health.
+In previous research projects, I have studied civic activism in Hungarian community centres, practices of public space co-design, and advocacy around seasonal mental health.
 I am committed to community-engaged and problem-led research that works with community members and practitioners to develop new resources for sharing and sustaining informed and inclusive civic cultures and public institutions.

 Current Research